nesv/pureodm/README.md

 Basically, I am sick-n'-tired of other ODMs doing a ton of work behind the scenes, and making some jobs harder than they need to be.
-One of the main reasons *miniodm* does not manage database connections for you, is because that would duplicate the functionality provided by the pymongo driver, but at the same time abstract away from it, and make certain tasks more difficult.
+One of the main reasons *pureodm* does not manage database connections for you, is because that would duplicate the functionality provided by the pymongo driver, but at the same time abstract away from it, and make certain tasks more difficult.